 Past AMS Broadcast Board Chairs Carrie Rose and Rob Eicher offer tips and advice on the CBM weathercast evaluation.

 The definition of “active” may vary from one market to another; for instance, an “active” day in the central United States could mean thunderstorms, while an “active” day on the Pacific coast could be rain and fog, and an “active” day in the Great Lakes could mean lake effect snow.
 Some other examples of an active day could be involving tropical weather, a snowy morning that impacts the commute, wildfire coverage, heavy rain and flash flooding, dense fog or poor air quality.
 Your active day should showcase your best work on a day when a weather event will impact your viewers and may have the potential to be a threat to life and property.
+An active day may be when weather is the top story in the newscast.

 A “routine” day should showcase your best work on a quiet, typical weather day.
 The submissions do not need to be from consecutive days; however, they must be from the time period of two months prior to the request to submit air checks, to two months after the notice.